MSJYYT/tensorflow-nlp/README.md

 			```
 			Abstract:

-			1. we show ESIM, Pyramid, RE2 are able to reach 82.5% ~ 82.9% accuracy (very close)
+			1. we show esim, pyramid, re2 are able to reach 82.5% ~ 82.9% accuracy (very close)

-			2. we show RE2 is able to be improved to 83.8% by using cyclical lr and label smoothing
+			2. we show re2 is able to be improved to 83.8% by using cyclical lr and label smoothing

-			3. we show BERT (pretrained model) is able to further improve the accuracy to 84.75%
+			3. we show bert (pretrained model) is able to further improve the accuracy to 84.75%

 			Thinking: